Robinlovelace/R-for-Big-Data/README.md

 # R-for-Big-Data

-Teaching materials for handling large datasets in R. Currently the lecture notes are formatted using markdown with Tufte.
-In the near future (days), the tufte format will be removed.
+Teaching materials for handling large datasets in R. Now superceded by [Efficient R Programming](https://github.com/csgillespie/efficientR) but archived for posterity.